 In addition to his research efforts, Dr. de Guzman gained clinical exposure to the wide spectrum of movement disorders from the different types of dystonia, Parkinson’s disease, ataxia, Huntington’s disease, and functional neurologic movement disorders.
 He considers his research experience and observations in the clinic as a key to developing requisite expertise to aid the understanding of the pathogenesis and knowing the proper management of these types of movement disorders.

-Dr. de Guzman returned to Manila in 2017 where he continues to pursue his interest in swallowing and speech impairments among patients with X-linked dystonia parkinsonism, since malnutrition and aspiration pneumonia are major contributors to the morbidity and mortality of patients with XDP.
-Because fully understanding the unique phenomenology of this rare, neurodegenerative illness is essential to the identification of treatment targets and outcomes, he will also be involved in a major effort to study the natural history of X-Linked Dystonia-Parkinsonism (XDP).
+Dr. de Guzman returned to Manila in 2017 where he continues to pursue his interest in swallowing and speech impairments among patients with XDP, since malnutrition and aspiration pneumonia are major contributors to the morbidity and mortality of patients.
+Because fully understanding the unique phenomenology of this rare, neurodegenerative illness is essential to the identification of treatment targets and outcomes, he will also be involved in a major effort to study the natural history of the disease.
 He believes that these are major steps in advancing our knowledge for discovering the cure of this disease.